Jim Corbett national park is the oldest national park in Asia which also makes it one of the most famous parks in Asia.

 The best time to visit this zone is from 15 November to 15 June.
 You have the option to explore this zone via Canter Safari or Jeep Safari.

-Always remember if you’re visiting this zone and want to experience Jungle Safari via Jeep then you should also arrange a night stay at one of the Dhikala forest rest house as it is mandatory for a person to do a night stay in this zone.
+Always remember if you’re visiting this zone and want to experience Jungle Safari via Jeep then you should also arrange a night stay in govt. guest house or any private resort as it is mandatory for a person to do a night stay in this zone.

 You will be mesmerized with the views you will see while traveling through this beautiful place.